 All three directors have experience serving on various other boards and are considered as competent to be a member of the Audit Committee of the Bank.

-Meetings held: 4
+The Board thus considers that the committee members as a whole have the competence relevant to the banking sector.

 Members Attended

 Mr. Guido Mizzi (Chairman) 4

 Mr. Charles Hertogs 4

-Mr. Patrick H. Van Leynseele 4
+Mr. Patrick H. Van Leynseele 3

 Other Board members have a right to attend the meetings.
-The Financial Controller is responsible for the maintenance of internal controls and attends all meetings.
-The ICT Manager, who is responsible for the maintenance of internal controls in relation to ICT, attends meetings when ICT-related topics are discussed.
-Both the internal and external auditors are also invited to attend meetings on and ad-hoc basis.
+The Head of Finance, Treasury and Compliance is responsible for the maintenance of internal controls and attends all meetings.
+The Head of IT, who is responsible for the maintenance of internal controls in relation to ICT, attends meetings when ICT-related topics are discussed.
+Both the internal and external auditors are also invited to attend meetings on an ad-hoc basis.